A Grammatical Sketch of Shona

 Author: Siegmund Brauner †.
 Series edited by: Wilhelm J.G.
 Möhlig †, Bernd Heine.

-Series: Grammatical Analyses of African Languages Volume 4
+Series: GA Grammatical Analyses of African Languages Volume 4

 199566 pp.